shoaibkorai/shoaibkorai/README.md

 </h1>

 <p><p/>
-As a DevOps Engineer at ForwardYou AG, I design and implement automation infrastructure & CI\CD pipelines that optimize the deployment processes for enterprise insurance solutions for the European Market to save tonnes of valuable organizational resources.
-My experience spans developing IT infrastructure at Mehfooz Mustaqbil Foundation, enhancing mobile billing systems at ACS Japan K.K, and delivering large-scale, production-grade mobile app projects at ISAATECH that make the lives of thousands of customers easy, globally.
-My career is defined by my commitment to operational excellence and innovation, using tools like Jenkins, Kubernetes, Ansible, and other Open-Source DevOps tools to streamline development lifecycles.
-I often come up with implementing my own ideas and using my own software solutions to increase productivity.
+As a DevOps Engineer at  Sign-DevOps, I design and implement automation infrastructure & CI\CD pipelines that optimize the deployment processes for enterprise insurance solutions for the European Market to save tonnes of valuable organizational resources.

-Outside of professional engagements, I actively contribute to the tech community by making open-source contributions, public speaking, and providing mentorship.
-As a Microsoft Learn Gold Ambassador, former GDSC Lead, and GitHub Campus Expert, I promote technical literacy and collaboration.
+Outside of professional engagements, I actively contribute to the tech community by making open-source contributions, guiding students & professionals.

 My Skillset:
-◆ Python, Java, Dart
+◆ Python, Java, Dart , bash
 ◆ AWS Cloud & ORACLE Cloud
-◆ Ansible
-◆ Terraform
-◆ Node.js, Maven, BaaS
-◆ Docker, Kubernetes, K3s, Rancher
+◆ Docker, Kubernetes,
-◆ GitHub Actions + Tekton & Jenkins (CI/CD)
+◆ GitHub Actions  Jenkins (CI/CD)
-◆ Test Driven Development, Automated Testing
 ◆ GNU Linux, Namespaces & Containerization
 ◆ Microservices Architecture and Best Practices
-◆ Sound Understanding of Computer Hardware
-◆ Blockchain Core Development
-◆ Dart & Flutter (3 years of part-time work experience) ◆ Software Engineering Best Practices
-◆ Deeper Understanding of Computer Hardware

-I often come up with implementing my own ideas and using my own software solutions to increase productivity.
+I often come up with implementing my own ideas and using my own DevOps solutions to increase productivity.

 <div><div/>
 <!--- adding 3D earth icon to show some love for the environment 🌏 --->